 - An indication of any funds you can contribute to the publication or any institutions which may be interested in purchasing bulk copies at a discounted rate.

 - An indication of whether you are submitting your manuscript simultaneously to other publishers, in South Africa or abroad.

 - Suggest suitable peer reviewers.
-Please note that there should be no

-    conflict of interest in your recommendations.
-The final decision of

-    appointing reviewers is that of the publishing committee and your

-    suggestions will be taken into consideration.
+Please note that there should be no conflict of interest in your recommendations.
+The final decision of appointing reviewers is that of the publishing committee and your suggestions will be taken into consideration.

-    Please note that we do not publish certain categories including fiction,

-    poetry, motivational writing, spiritual or religious inspiration, esoteric

-    and DIY/self-help.
-To find a suitable publisher for these categories, we

-    advise you to consult the free online directory of the Publishers’

-    Association of South Africa www.publishsa.co.za
+Please note that we do not publish fiction, poetry, motivational writing, spiritual or religious inspiration, esoteric and DIY/self-help.
+To find a suitable publisher for these categories, we suggest you consult the free online directory of the Publishers’ Association of South Africa www.publishsa.co.za.